matthiasjost/dotnet-content-creators/README.md

 # :zap: My Favourite .NET Content Creators

-By creators, I mean enthusiasts creating content for Blogs, YouTube, Twitch, Books, and tutorial platforms (e.g. Pluralsight)
+By creators, I mean enthusiasts creating content for Blogs, YouTube, Twitch, Books, and tutorial platforms (e.g. Pluralsight).

 * 🗣️ All creators listed here also create or only create content in English.
 * ✍️ Bloggers